MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 -   Run `gradlew.bat test` or `./gradlew test`
 -   Run `gradlew.bat integrationTest` or `./gradlew integrationTest`

+May the integration tests will fail because of missing or unknown `sh` command.
+To make it work you could add the path to the Git `sh.exe` (which is normally placed here `C:\<path-to-git>\Git\bin`) to your PATH variable.

 **If you want to run the JUnit tests with the IntelliJ-Runner, make sure to go to `File -> Settings ->Build,Execution, Deployment -> Build Tools -> Gradle` and select `Run test using: IntelliJ IDEA`**

 ### Linting/Formatting